adam-mehdi/adam-mehdi.github.io/_posts/2021-01-09-Image Similarity.md

 # Image Similarity Finder: Theory and Code

-A heuristic for similarity in unstructured image data.
+A heuristic for computing similarity among unstructured image data.

 ## Introduction

-How can we compute similarity among image data?
-For tabular and vectorized data, we can compute similarity by simply finding the sum of the difference between each example along their categories.
-However, doing the same in images--summing the difference between each pixel value--would clearly fail.
-The information in images lie in the interaction between pixels; we would have to extract meaningful features out of the images into a vectorized form if we were to proceed in the same manner.
+How can we compute how similar one image is to another?
+For similarity among data in a vectorized form, we can simply find the sum of the differences between two examples.
+However, doing the same in images--summing the difference between each pixel value--fails, since the information in images lie in the interaction between pixels.
+We would have to extract the meaningful features out of the images into a vectorized form if we were to proceed.

 But how do we extract features out of unstructured data like images?
-In NLP, we use learnable embeddings--numerical feature vectors containing the meaning of particular words in a way that the computer understands.
-We can use vectors to represent words because words contain limited information in themselves.
-However, the adage a picture is worth a thousand words renders its taunting face here.
-Images are incomparably rich in information.
+In NLP, we use learnable embeddings--numerical feature vectors containing the meaning of particular words.
+We can use vectors to represent words since words contain bounded information in themselves.
+However, that won't work in images.
+As the hackneyed adage goes: *a picture is worth a thousand words*.
+Images are incomparably rich in information, so representing them in vectors is no trivial pursuit.

-Even if we have a process whereby we can extract the features from images to compare them, how big would that feature vector have to be?
+Even if we had a process whereby we can extract vectorized features from images, that feature vector have to be extraordinarily big.
 Unfeasibly big.
-If we seek a method of comparing image similarity, then, the approach of converting images into a more structured form is likely doomed to fail.
-We need another approach, one that can parse and compare images in their entirety.
+If we seek a method of comparing image similarity, then, the approach of converting unstructured images into a structured form is likely doomed to fail.
+We need another approach, one that parses and compares image information directly from the unstructured images.
 Hence this project.

-I use a compound deep learning pipeline to propose an explainable heuristic for automatically finding similarity between images.
-I use the simple Oxford PETS dataset.
+I propose a compound deep learning pipeline as an explainable heuristic for automatically predicting similarity between images.
+To do so, I used the Oxford PETS dataset.
 The implementation of this pipeline is probably similar to that of facial recognition technologies, although I am unfamiliar with any other approach.
 In this article, I walk through each step of my project, from classification of pet breeds to finding similarity with the Siamese model and interpreting predictions with class activation maps
 (CAMs).
 The code is written using PyTorch and fastai.
 I will conclude by discussing potential applications of this heuristic as a crude clustering algorithm for minimally